-A student with 5 unexcused absences within a calendar month or 10 unexcused absences within a 90-calendar day period shall be referred to the principal for a conference to be held with the student, his or her parent(s) or legal guardian, and the school administration.
+A student with 5 unexcused absences within a calendar month or 10 excused or unexcused absences within a 90-calendar day period shall be referred to the principal for a conference to be held with the student, his or her parent(s) or legal guardian, and the school administration.
+This applies to individual class periods for middle school students.
+The parents and students will be notified by the teacher after reaching the absence one short of the limits described earlier in this paragraph.
+Upon the next absence, the school administration will contact the parents to set up a conference.